 WKU Business Plan Competition Finalists Announced

-The WKU Center for Entrepreneurship & Innovation of the Gordon Ford College of Business awarded $2,500 to five student teams that participated in the annual WKU Business Plan Competition.
+The WKU Center for Entrepreneurship & Innovation of the Gordon Ford College of Business awarded $3,250 to seven student teams that participated in the annual WKU Business Plan Competition.

-- Dustin James, Entrepreneurship major from Bowling Green, KY, with Odd Jobs On-Call
+- Alternate: Ahmed Al-Raisi, Entrepreneurship major from Bowling Green, Ky. with Sim-Racing School

-By winning the 2017-18 WKU Business Plan Competition, these student teams have the opportunity to represent WKU this spring in competitions like the Idea State U Competition, a statewide business plan competition designed to encourage innovation among college students.
-They also have an opportunity earn a monetary prize to assist in launching their business ventures.
+With winning the 2018-19 WKU Business Plan Competition, these student teams have the opportunity to serve as the WKU Competition Team this spring in student entrepreneurial competitions like the Idea State U Competition, a statewide business plan competition designed to encourage innovation among college students.
+Participating in these opportunities, student teams have the potential of earning monetary prizes to assist in launching their business ventures.

 Each student team received helpful questions and feedback from this year’s judges.
 Those judges were: Dr. Paula Potter, WKU Management Department Chair, Mr. Jeff Hook, Center for Research & Development and Small Business Accelerator Director, Dr. Jeffrey Katz, Oppitz Endowed Professor of Business and Management Professor, Dr. Dawn Bolton, Associate Management Professor, Mr. Nathan Cherry, WKU alumnus, realtor at Caldwell Banker Legacy Realtor Estate Group and property manager at Progressive Property Management Group, and Ms. Angela Reeves, owner and franchisee of Wild Eggs Bowling Green and Nashville.